thundergod3/web-nextjs-boilerplate/README.md

 - pages: where contain all components pages ( separate from `app` )
 - stores: where contain the global stores ( in this boilerplate, we're using [Redux Toolkit](https://redux-toolkit.js.org), but we still can replace with any others library and putting here )
 - hooks: where contain custom hooks
+  - we will follow the structure when separate base on module.
+Example
+    - commons: where contain all the global hooks: useModal, useNavigation, useQuery, etc
+    - [module]: like jobs where contain: useJobsColumn, useJobsData, useJobDetail, etc
+  - Then the structure will be
+    ```
+    hooks
+      commons
+        useModal
+        useQuery
+        useNavigtion
+      jobs
+        useJobsColumn
+        useJobsData
+        useJobDetail
+      ```
 - services: where storing all the services